 Attendees may use a PC or Mac to access slides and other resources we provide for the course.

-This course is often taught together with Data Science for Managers - Applications, Visualizations, and Storytelling in a two-day course since both courses complement each other.
+This training is often taught together with Data Science for Managers - Applications, Visualizations, and Storytelling in a two-day workshop since both classes complement each other.
 Attendees usually take this course on the second day.

 Understanding of popular managerial problem solving techniques and root cause analysis